xpdota/event-trigger/README.md

 * Plugins can have their own custom configuration GUIs (see the jail config GUI for a great example)
 * Run scripts within the app, for any purpose:
   - Prototyping code that will go inside the app
+  - Triggers
+  - Automarkers with whatever logic or priority you need
   - Log analysis
   - Bulk changing of settings and the like